New derived symmetries of some hyperk\"ahler varieties: Hilbert scheme calculation

 The blowup

-naturally embeds into $\PP \II_{Z_{n-1}} \cong S^{[n-1,n]}$, and since the latter is smooth, hence irreducible, the embedding is an isomorphism.
-Note that the rational map $g \circ \gamma^{-1}: \xymatrix{S \times S^{[n-1]} \ar@{-->}[r] & S^{[n]}}$ just sends a pair $(x,\zeta) \notin Z_{n-1}$ to $x \cup \zeta$.
+naturally embeds into $\P \I_{Z_{n-1}} \cong S^{[n-1,n]}$, and since the latter is smooth, hence irreducible, the embedding is an isomorphism.
+Note that the rational map $g \circ \gamma^{-1}\colon \xymatrix{S \times S^{[n-1]} \ar@{-->}[r] & S^{[n]}}$ just sends a pair $(x,\zeta) \notin Z_{n-1}$ to $x \cup \zeta$.

 Now $Z_{n-1}$ is singular for $n>3$, and it is perhaps strange to blow up a smooth variety along a singular center and end up with a smooth variety.
-But $\gamma$ behaves in many ways like a blowup along a smooth center.
-First,
+But $\gamma$ behaves in many ways like a blowup along a smooth center: \begin{prop} \begin{enumerate} \labelenumi {(\alph{enumi})} \item $\gamma_* \O_{S^{[n-1,n]}} = \O_{S \times S^{[n-1]}}$. \item The exceptional divisor